AU-Master-Thesis/thesis/sections/2-background/rrt.typ

   *Output:* $G = (V, E)$
 ]<alg.rrt-star>

+#set enum(numbering: box-enum.with(prefix: "M-", color: theme.mauve))
++ _*Cost Function:*_ The first modification is the introduction of a _cost function_, $c(v)$, for each node, $v in V$.
+The cost function outputs the length of the shortest path from the start node to the node $v$.
+This modification encodes an optimizable metric for each branch, which enables the next modification, #boxed(color: theme.mauve, [*M-2*]), to take place.
++ _*Rewiring:*_ The second modification is the introduction of a _neighbourhood radius_, $r in RR^+$, around each newly created node, which is used to search for nodes that can be reached with a lower cost.

+  As such every time a new node is created, there is a possibility that other nodes within that radius, will have a lower cost if they were to be connected to the new node.
+Thus, comparing the nodes' old cost, and the cost they would have in case we connect them to the newly created node, determines whether to rewire or not.

 With the modifications made, the #acr("RRT*") algorithm is shown in @alg.rrt-star@erc-rrt-star.
-Two important blocks of the algorithm has been sectioned out in sub-algorithms @alg.rrt-star.min-cost-connection and #numref(<alg.rrt-star.rewire>), which are described along side the other new functions of #acr("RRT*") under @s.b.rrt-star.functions.
+Two important blocks of the algorithm has been sectioned out in sub-algorithms #numref(<alg.rrt-star.min-cost-connection>) and #numref(<alg.rrt-star.rewire>), which are described along side the other new functions of #acr("RRT*") under @s.b.rrt-star.functions.
 The main parts of the algorithm are visualized in @f.rrt-rewire as three steps:
 #set enum(numbering: box-enum.with(prefix: "Step ", color: theme.mauve))
 + A new point has been sampled, deemed collision-free, and thus node $v_"new"$ can be added to the tree.
 But first, we need to find which existing node to connect to.
 Here, $v_"nearest"$ is chosen by the `MinCostConnection` algorithm, as it is the node that minimizes the total cost from the root to $v_"new"$, within the step-length radius $s$.
 + In preparation, rewiring candidates will be found, by looking at all nodes in the tree, that are within a certain requiring radius, $r$, from $v_"new"$.
 This is done by the `Neighbourhood` function, which returns the set $V_"near" = {n_1, n_2, dots, n_n}$.